neomedia6989/docs-2/docs/plex/getting-started.md

 ### How to Create Your Account

-1. Go to [https://plex.tv/register](https://plex.tv/register) and click on the 'Register Free' button
+1. Go to [https://plex.tv/](https://plex.tv/) and click on the 'Sign Up' button
 2. You can continue with your Google, Facebook, or Apple account or you can enter in your e-mail address.
 3. Create your password *(8 character minimum)*
 4. Head to your e-mail to verify your account -- The verification e-mail will be from `noreply@plex.tv`